Refined universality for critical KCM: upper bounds: One-directional extensions

 \subsection{CBSEP-extension}

 We next turn our attention to CBSEP-extensions (see \cref{subfig:extension:CBSEP}).
-The definition differs from \cref{def:extension:East} in two ways.
-Firstly, we allow the SG event to occur anywhere in the volume and ask for traversability on either side of it in the direction away from the SG droplet (so that infection can spread, starting from it).
-Secondly, we require our tubes to be symmetrically traversable, instead of traversable, which will ultimately make the position of the SG region roughly uniform. \begin{defn}[CBSEP-extension] Assume that $\cU$ has a finite number of stable directions (equivalently, $\alpha(u_j)<\infty$ for all $j\in[4k]$).
+The definition differs from \cref{def:extension:East} (cf.\ \cref{subfig:extension:East}) in three ways.
+Firstly, we allow the smaller SG droplet to be anywhere inside the larger one (the exact position is specified by the offset below).
+Secondly, we ask for traversability on both sides of the smaller droplet in the direction away from it (so that infection can spread, starting from it), rather than just on one side.
+Thirdly, we require our tubes to be symmetrically traversable, instead of traversable.
+This makes the position of the small SG droplet roughly uniform. \begin{defn}[CBSEP-extension] Assume that $\cU$ has a finite number of stable directions (equivalently, $\alpha(u_j)<\infty$ for all $j\in[4k]$).
 Fix $i\in[4k]$, a droplet $\L(\ur)$ and a multiple $l$ of $\l_i$.
 Let $\SG^\bone(\L(\ur))$ be a translation invariant event.
 We use the expression ``\emph{we CBSEP-extend $\L(\ur)$ by $l$ in direction $u_i$}'' to state that, for all $s\in(0,l]$ multiple of $\l_i$ and $\o\in\O_{\bbZ^2\setminus\L(\ur+s\uv_i)}$, we define the event $\SG^\o(\L(\ur+s\uv_i))\subset\O_{\L(\ur+s\uv_i)}$ as follows.

 For \emph{offsets} $x\in[0,s]$ divisible by $\l_i$ we define $\h\in\SG_x^\o(\L(\ur+s\uv_i))$ if the following all hold:

 We then set $\SG^\o(\L(\ur+s\uv_i))=\bigcup_x\SG^\o_x(\L(\ur+s\uv_i))$. \end{defn}